Job Details for U.S. Pretrial Services Officer

 Employees are required to follow a Code of Conduct which is available upon request.
 Reference checks with current and former employers will be conducted on top candidates.
 A background investigation with law enforcement agencies, including fingerprint and criminal record checks, will be conducted as a condition of employment.
 Any applicant selected for a position will be hired provisionally pending successful completion of the investigation.
 Unsatisfactory results may result in termination of employment.

 Pretrial Services reserves the right to modify the conditions of this job announcement, to withdraw the announcement, or to fill the position sooner than the closing date, any of which may occur without prior written or other notice.
-In the event that a position becomes vacant in a similar classification, within a reasonable time from the original announcement, management may elect to select a candidate from the applicants who responded to the original announcement without posting the position.
+If a position becomes vacant in a similar classification, within a reasonable time from the original announcement, management may elect to select a candidate from the applicants who responded to the original announcement without posting the position.

 The U.S. Pretrial Services Office is an equal opportunity employer and values diversity in the workplace.